mukirkland/CafeteriaCrowdMonitor/README.md

 ## Personal Note

 I often found myself running down from the fourth floor, only to be greeted by a 20-minute queue in the cafeteria.
 I found this situation unbearable and decided to create this solution to help both students and teachers better manage their time during peak meal hours.
 I hope this project can alleviate the congestion and make the dining experience more enjoyable for everyone at our school.

-A special shoutout to my fellow alumni and current students—let's keep making our school cafeteria a better pile of shit.
+A special shoutout to Pinghe students—Be the change that you wish to see in the school.